 Travelling to a whole new country for months on end by yourself can be a daunting experience, especially if it is your first time.
 This is what Fast Cover can offer – a peace of mind while travelling.
 Though you will be full of excitement and wonder, it can be a shock to the system when staying in a place you are unfamiliar with.
 Having the right insurance cover could potentially save you thousands on unexpected medical bills.

 What does student travel insurance include?

 Student life is a mixture of study, work and travel.
 Fast Cover is proud to offer discounted Student Travel Insurance to support Australian students on overseas study exchanges, internships and of course those well-earned semester breaks!

 At Fast Cover, we understand student life is unpredictable and exciting.
 If you are looking for student travel insurance get a quote with us and see the difference.
 Fast Cover offers affordable and inclusive cover with added benefits to minimise the stress while you are travelling.
-Whether it is the IEC program or just backpacking from continent to continent, you can purchase cover with us for student travel insurance as you learn and work your way through the world.
+Whether it is the IEC Working Holiday in Canada or just backpacking from continent to continent, you can purchase cover with us for student travel insurance as you learn and work your way through the world.
 Within minutes, you can get your child covered with student travel insurance!

 You can tailor our policies to include the things that are most important to you, like cover for Overseas emergency medical expenses and Luggage and Personal Effects, without blowing out your entire holiday budget.

 Taking out student travel insurance with us can help cover unexpected expenses such as: